 Main Objective: Get rid of all the cards in your hand before your opponent does.

-Why We Love It: Speed is an ideal card game for when you want a fast and challenging yet straightforward battle with your friend or partner.
+Our Take: Speed is an ideal card game for when you want a fast and straightforward battle with a single opponent.

 What You’ll Need to Play Speed